List-coloring apex-minor-free graphs: Algorithm

 As the first step, let us consider graphs that can be drawn in a fixed surface.
 A fundamental consequence of Theorem~\ref{thm-lukebnd} is that actually all the vertices of $G$ are at distance $O(\log |X|)$ from $X$.

-\begin{lemma}[Theorem 3.6.3 in Postle~\cite{lukethe}] Let $G$ be a graph embedded in a disk with a $(\ge\!5)$-list assignment $L$ and let $X$ be the set of vertices of $G$ drawn in the boundary of the disk.
+\begin{lemma}[{Postle~\cite[Theorem 3.6.3]{lukethe}}] Let $G$ be a graph embedded in a closed disk, let $L$ be a $(\ge\!5)$-list assignment for $G$, and let $X$ be the set of vertices of $G$ drawn in the boundary of the disk.
 If $G$ is $X$-critical with respect to $L$, then every vertex of $G$ is at distance at most $58\log_2|X|$ from $X$. \end{lemma}